 It should be noted that the effect of disabling geolocation services is much smaller than in the case of iOS.
-However, in the power saving even half a percentage point may help a lot.
+However, in power saving, even half a percentage point may help a lot.

 3. Comfortable Temperature

-The operating temperature of any laptop (whether MacBook Pro, MacBook Air or any other type) affects the stability of notebook operation, the battery life duration and potential life of the internal battery.
-Apple allows for its devices temperatures from -25ºC to + 45ºC (-13°F to 113°F), however, it is not recommended to use Macbook if the temperature is below -10ºC or above + 35ºC (14°F to 95°F).
-The suggested temperature for the use of a laptop is the room temperature, about 22ºC (72°F)
+The operating temperature of any laptop (whether MacBook Pro, MacBook Air, or any other type) affects the stability of notebook operation, the battery life duration and the potential life of the internal battery.
+Apple allows for its devices temperatures from -25ºC to + 45ºC (-13°F to 113°F), however, it is not recommended to use MacBook if the temperature is below -10ºC or above + 35ºC (14°F to 95°F).
+The suggested temperature for the use of a laptop is room temperature, about 22ºC (72°F)

 4. Correct charging cycles